lextudio/sharpsnmp_docs/library/getting-started/installing-on-windows.rst

    platform with native AES support, such as .NET Framework/Mono/Xamarin, this package should not be used.**

+.. note:: DES privacy provider based on Bouncy Castle would be available in 10.0.10 release.

 Install #SNMP Library via source code
 -------------------------------------

 #SNMP Library source code can be directly used in your project.

-1. Download the source code from `GitHub <https://github.com/lextm/sharpsnmplib/releases>`_, or clone the repo directly.
+1. Download the source code from `GitHub
+   <https://github.com/lextm/sharpsnmplib/releases>`_, or clone the repo
+   directly.

 2. Run ``prepare.bat`` on Windows (or ``prepare.sh`` on non-Windows platforms) to prepare the code base for compilation.